 Jon began his practice in 2001 as a litigation associate in New York for a large international law firm.
 While practicing in New York, Jon represented financial institutions and public corporations (including three of the Fortune 10 companies) in a variety of matters including securities and business litigation, International Chamber of Commerce arbitrations and investigations conducted by the Securities and Exchange Commission and various United States Attorneys’ offices.
 Jon also participated in several appellate matters, including appeals before the U.S. Court of Appeals for the Second Circuit and an appeal to New York’s highest state court of an insurance law ruling determining whether a U.S. company could obtain excess coverage in connection with hundreds of thousands of personal injury claims.

 Jon returned to Kentucky in 2008 and joined Tachau Meek, where he represents clients in a wide variety of business and government law matters.
-Jon’s practice focuses on complex litigation and he has represented financial institutions, elected officials, property developers, insurers, fiduciaries, business owners, neighborhood associations and other clients in matters involving contractual disputes, employment-related claims, lender liability, fiduciary duties, non-compete provisions, healthcare services, government contracts, construction and real estate disputes and planning and zoning issues.
+Jon’s practice focuses on complex litigation and he has represented business owners, elected officials, special purpose governmental entities, financial institutions, property developers, insurers, fiduciaries, neighborhood associations and other clients in matters involving contractual disputes, professional negligence claims, insurance coverage disputes, employment-related claims, election law, lender liability, fiduciary duties, trust and estate claims, non-compete provisions, healthcare services, taxing authority, government contracts, construction and real estate disputes and planning and zoning issues.

 AV® Preeminent™, Martindale-Hubbell®